New EU GMP Annex 1 – Implications for QRM application

 by Alessio Rosati

 Sterility Assurance Executive Consultant – PQE Group

-The issues exposed in this article will be discussed in
+The issues exposed in this article were discussed in

-“Risk Based approach to Qualification Activities” free Webinar by PQE, on April 20th@ 10 a.m.
-CET.
-Register now to secure your presence.
+“Risk Based approach to Qualification Activities” free Webinar by PQE, on April 20th.
+Register now to watch it on-demand (coming soon).

 After a long period of preparation and review, the new revision of EU GMP Annex 1 is about to be issued.
 An outstanding amount of new requirements, recommendations and detailed specifications are included in the Annex 1 draft 2020, altogether implying that sterile manufacturers will have to focus efforts, knowledge and time in getting full compliance for their products and processes.

 The new target is to know ‘what’ to control with an active, scientific-based approach.